 Data was not collected for the intersection of Avery Parkway and Conner Drive for the requested all-way stop.
 Staff did not conduct a full all-way stop warrant analysis because of the large difference in traffic volumes between the two roadways.
 None of the other non-volume all-way stop warrants from the TMUTCD were met and an all-way stop is not recommended for this intersection at this time.
+A crosswalk will be installed on Conner Drive at Avery Parkway because it is a part of the school route.

-The requested marked crosswalk on Conner Drive at Avery Parkway also does not appear to warrant based on the guidance in the TMUTCD.
-Instead, based on the site investigation and engineering judgement, it is recommended that the existing school zone on Avery Parkway be extended on the northeast side to 200 feet northeast of Avery Ranch Drive.
-Also, crosswalk markings are recommended at this time on Avery Parkway at Avery Ranch Drive with a School Crossing Assembly with downward-pointing arrow (S1-1; SW16-7P) at both approaches of the crosswalk on Avery Parkway.
+Based on the site investigation and engineering judgement, it is recommended that the existing school zone on Avery Parkway be extended on the northeast side to 200 feet northeast of Avery Ranch Drive with no changes to time frames.
+Also, crosswalk markings are recommended at this time on Conner Drive at the intersection with Avery Parkway, and on Avery Parkway at Avery Ranch Drive with a School Crossing Assembly with downward-pointing arrow (S1-1; SW16-7P) at both approaches of the crosswalk on Avery Parkway.